 There are many resources available at U of T to help you enhance your academic skills and avoid any potential academic misconduct pitfalls.
-If you are unsure what may constitute academic misconduct in your course work or you have been suspected of an academic offence in your course, your best first point of contact should be your professor and/or TA.
+If you are unsure what may constitute academic misconduct in your course work or you are suspected of an academic offence, your best first point of contact is your professor and/or TA.

 - University of Toronto Libraries – Citing Sources/Create Your Bibliography

 - College Writing Centres

 - English Language Learning (ELL)

 You may find that issues concerning academic integrity may not arise in a vacuum.
 You may have personal or health circumstances in your life, as well.
 As such, you may find it helpful to speak to a health practitioner at the U of T Health & Wellness Centre for support.

 In addition, your College Registrar’s office can provide advice and guidance if you encounter academic integrity issues.
 They are there to help you in a more holistic manner, whether it be to understand how other life factors fit in, or to navigate the issues in conjunction with your other courses and degree completion.

 Visit Smart Strategies on the U of T Academic Integrity site for a wealth of information, tips and resources on how to promote and maintain academic integrity.
 And remember, if ever you are unsure of the correct way to do something, don’t hesitate to ask your professor or TA.